 A Morte de Jesus

-Now there was set a vessel full of vinegar: and they filled a spunge with vinegar, and put [it] upon hyssop, and put [it] to his mouth.
+There was set there a vessel full of vinegar: so they put a sponge full of the vinegar upon hyssop, and brought it to his mouth.

-The Jews therefore, because it was the preparation, that the bodies should not remain upon the cross on the sabbath day, (for that sabbath day was an high day,) besought Pilate that their legs might be broken, and [that] they might be taken away.
+The Jews therefore, because it was the Preparation, that the bodies should not remain on the cross upon the sabbath (for the day of that sabbath was a high [day]), asked of Pilate that their legs might be broken, and [that] they might be taken away.

-But one of the soldiers with a spear pierced his side, and forthwith came there out blood and water.
+howbeit one of the soldiers with a spear pierced his side, and straightway there came out blood and water.

-And he that saw [it] bare record, and his record is true: and he knoweth that he saith true, that ye might believe.
+And he that hath seen hath borne witness, and his witness is true: and he knoweth that he saith true, that ye also may believe.

-For these things were done, that the scripture should be fulfilled, A bone of him shall not be broken.
+For these things came to pass, that the scripture might be fulfilled, A bone of him shall not be broken.

 And again another scripture saith, They shall look on him whom they pierced.